arlofonseca/prisma/DEVELOPMENT.md

 ```
 pnpm generate
-pnpm sql // Used for TypedSQL
+pnpm generate:sql // Used for TypedSQL
 ```

 12. Be sure that there are no errors and builds successfully: